Cynthia Bailey ‘RHOA’ Reunion: Will Phaedra Parks Explain Kandi Sex Rumor?

 A post shared by Cynthia Bailey (@cynthiabailey10) on

-Cynthia Bailey is friends with her Real Housewives of Atlantaco-stars and she wants to see some resolution – and perhaps some honesty – from her co-star, Phaedra Parks.
+Cynthia Bailey is friends with her Real Housewives of Atlanta co-stars and she wants to see some resolution – and perhaps some honesty – from her co-star, Phaedra Parks.
 During one scene, Phaedra hinted that Kandi Burruss had hooked up with a close friend.
 Kandi first laughed it off, but when Porsha Williams started talking about Kandi supposedly trying to drug her and bring her home to have sex, things exploded.
 And Bailey wants to see Phaedra take some responsibility.

 “I really wasn’t too involved in too much of the dirty, dirty, dirty south drama that was going on.
 Like, when it got down and dirty, somehow I was just over at Lake Bailey, peace and love,” Cynthia Bailey tells Bravo prior to filming the reunion special last week, adding that she’s happy that she could stay out of the drama for the most part.